lukasturcani/moldoc/README.md

 # Installation

-First, run
+First, run:

 ```bash
 pip install moldoc
 ```

-and then add it to your extensions in `conf.py`
+and then add it to your extensions in `conf.py`:

 ```python
 extensions = [